yiisoft/rbac/README.md

 }
 ```

-## Advanced usage:
+## Advanced usage

-### Using a separate storage for roles assignments
+### Using a separate storage for role assignments

-Sometimes, it can be more convenient to separate roles assignments into a different storage than roles and permissions definitions, in order to allow more flexibility :
+Sometimes, it makes sense to have role assignments in a different storage than roles and permission definitions:

-- Roles and permissions can be considered as "semi-static", as they only change when you update your application code, and are somehow tightly coupled to your code.
+- Roles and permissions could be considered "semi-static", as they only change when you update your application code.

-- Assignments, on the other hand, can be considered as "dynamic", and much more prone to changes, like when creating a new user, or updating its role, from within your app.
+- Assignments, on the other hand, could be considered "dynamic".
+They change more often: when creating a new user, or when updating user role from within your application.

-In order to handle assignments in your database, for example, you can use the following code:
+In order to store assignments in a database you can use the following code:

 ```php
 $manager = new Manager($phpStorage, new ClassNameRuleFactory());